About 'Ear Sense' - Catherine Mills

 Ear Sense evolved out of a passion for all things ears and hearing.

-I studied at the University of Manchester undertaking a BA(Hons) Human Communication and Communication Disorders and MSc in Audiological Science.
-In January 2000, I joined the Audiology team at Kings College Hospital in London, a great first step into this exciting field.
-I stayed there for a couple of years before moving to the large internationally recognised hearing Implant and audiology teams at Guy's & St Thomas' Hospitals in London.
-I remained there until the end of the summer of 2017.
+Catherine studied at the University of Manchester undertaking a BA(Hons) Human Communication and Communication Disorders and MSc in Audiological Science.
+In January 2000, she joined the Audiology team at Kings College Hospital in London, a great first step into this exciting field.
+She spent a couple of years there before moving to the large internationally recognised hearing Implant and audiology teams at Guy's & St Thomas' Hospitals in London where she remained until the end of the autumn of 2017.

-A move to the New Forest with my young family in 2017 led to a desire to redress my work-life balance.
-My passion for all things ears remains and my desire to help people has been the driving force in the conception of 'Ear Sense'.
+A move to the New Forest with her young family in 2017 led to a desire to redress her work-life balance.
+Her passion for all things ears remains and along with a desire to help people has been the driving force in the conception of 'Ear Sense'.

-My NHS career spanned 18 years and my interests and my specialist roles included assessment and rehabilitation of adults referred for Hearing Implants including: Cochlear Implants; Middle Ear Implants, Bone Conducting Implants and Auditory Brainstem Implants.
-I am also experienced in adult and paediatric hearing assessments and adult hearing rehabilitation.
-I have fitted a wide range of digital hearing aids and also CROS and BI-CROS hearing systems for single-sided deafness.
-Vestibular Assessments, Tinnitus Retraining Therapy and Obscure Auditory Dysfunction Assessments were also a large part of my clinical role.
+With an NHS career spanning 18 years her interests and specialist roles included assessment and rehabilitation of adults referred for Hearing Implants including: Cochlear Implants; Middle Ear Implants, Bone Conducting Implants and Auditory Brainstem Implants.
+She is also experienced in adult and paediatric hearing assessments and adult hearing rehabilitation.
+She is highly experienced in fitting a wide range of digital hearing aids and also CROS and BI-CROS hearing systems for single-sided and asymmetrical deafness.
+Vestibular Assessments, Tinnitus Retraining Therapy and Obscure Auditory Dysfunction Assessments were also a large part of her clinical role.

-I have been lucky to work with some exceptional professionals in these exciting fields and have been actively involved in many exciting pieces of research which have led to published papers and an opportunity to present at International Conferences.
+She has been extremely fortunate to work with some exceptional professionals in the field of Audiology.
+She has been actively involved in many exciting and innovative pieces of research which have led to published papers, invitations to present at international conferences and to be part of the teaching faculty at international training courses.